Deadline Extended to November 30!

 3. Review Process: Applications will be reviewed by the Selection Board—a trained group of professionals that includes representatives from Atlas Corps, Volunteers Colombia, and nonprofit sector, government, and business leaders from multiple countries.
 Phone interviews and Spanish/English writing tests will be requested from semi-finalists.
 Placement sites will conduct Skype video interviews with selected finalists.
 Placement sites will make their final recommendations to Atlas Corps, and Atlas Corps will notify the selected candidates.

 4. Visa Process: After being selected, candidates will go to the appropriate Consulate in their respective countries to apply for a Visa.
-Atlas Corps will provide support in obtaining this visa.
+Volunteers Colombia and Heart for Change will provide support in obtaining this visa.

 |September to November||Application process opens|